Vijay Thanigasalam: Bill 104 - Tamil Genocide Education Week Act

-In 2019, Thanigasalam introduced Bill 104, Tamil Genocide Education Week Act, which proposed a seven-day period ending on May 18th (which marks the Mullivaikkal Remembrance Day) to be recognized as Tamil Genocide Education Week in Ontario.
+In 2019, Thanigasalam introduced Bill 104, Tamil Genocide Education Week Act which proposed a seven-day period ending on May 18 (which marks the Mullivaikkal Remembrance Day) to be recognized as Tamil Genocide Education Week in Ontario.
 The bill passed and received royal assent on May 12, 2021.
-The bill recognizes how Tamil-Ontarian families “have been physically or mentally traumatized by the genocide that the Sri Lankan state perpetrated against the Tamils during the civil war which lasted from 1983 to 2009, and especially so in May 2009".
+The bill recognizes how Tamil-Ontarian families "have been physically or mentally traumatized by the genocide that the Sri Lankan state perpetrated against the Tamils during the civil war which lasted from 1983 to 2009, and especially so in May 2009."

-Bill 104 is the first time that claims of the Tamil Genocide were officially recognized by a government in the Tamil diaspora.
-This was significant for the Tamil community in Canada and across the world.
+Thanigasalam stated that Bill 104 is the first time that claims of the Tamil genocide were officially recognized by a government in the Tamil diaspora and this was significant for the Tamil community in Canada and across the world.
+Talking of his own childhood experiences during the war; Thanigasalam stated that the passage of the bill into law "would help the Tamil-Canadian community start the healing of wartime trauma and assure them one government understands their pain".